9 Reasons Seoul South Korea is a Must Visit City

 Then began the reconstruction and modernization program for Seoul.
 The industrialization of the 60s and 70s had a tremendous impact on the city.
 Rapid economic growth and a raised standard of living followed.
 However, with it came pollution, and a high population.

 Due to its historic importance, there are many interesting places to visit in Seoul.
 Here are some of them.

-- Lotte World: Already in the Guinness Book of World Records for its largest indoor theme park, and opened on July 12, 1989, it consists of “Magic Island”—an amusement park, an artificial island (inside a lake), shopping malls, luxury hotel, sports facilities, movie theaters, and monorail.
+- Lotte World: Already in the Guinness Book of World Records for its largest indoor theme park.
+It was opened on July 12, 1989.
+It consists of “Magic Island”—an amusement park, an artificial island (inside a lake) and shopping malls.
+Also a luxury hotel, sports facilities, movie theaters, and a monorail.
 One can visit Lotte World any time of the year.
 “Gyro Drop”, “Gyro Swing”, and “Flume Ride” are the famous amusement rides.

 - Hongdae: Shops, clubs, clothing stalls, and vintage shops are the center of attraction for people who want to enjoy a youthful nightlife here.
 The famous prestigious school of leading arts and design programs, the Hongik University, is in its vicinity.

 - Cheong Wa Dae: Meaning “pavilion of blue tiles”, it is the President of Republic of Korea’s official residence and executive office.
 Most famous in the President’s residence are the blue tiles and smooth roof blending magnificently with Bugaksan Mt. in the backdrop.
 Cheong Wa Dae has seven palaces, a main office, a guest house (Yeongbingwan), and spring and autumn pavilion (Chunchugwan), gree grass (Nokjiwon), and Rose of Sharon (Mugunghwa valley).